+Commission will help visiting

+productions find ideal locations, service

+providers and crew members.
+We act as

+liaison between the production and local

-Together with the film-friendly support services network, Film Lapland is here to make your experience in Finnish Lapland efficient, easy and enjoyable.
+Together with the film-friendly support services network, Film Lapland is here to

+seasons and unique light conditions make Lapland stand out as a fi lming location.

 All our services are free of charge.